Authentic German Almond Horns (Mandelhörnchen)

 Mandelhörnchen, which translates to "almond little horns", are a beloved treat in German bakeries, especially around the holidays.
 Their crescent shape is a nod to the traditional symbolism of the crescent moon in European baking, often representing luck and prosperity.

-The base of these cookies is traditionally made with marzipan or almond paste, giving them that signature chewy, soft center.
+The base of these cookies is traditionally made with marzipan or almond paste, giving them that signature chewy, soft centre.
 The exterior is coated in sliced almonds, offering a delightful crunch, and the chocolate-dipped ends make them irresistibly indulgent.

 Why You'll Love This Recipe